 - A freeze on new rotations in the corresponding laboratory.
 In other words, laboratories and PIs that have current students who have not fulfilled their annual requirements will not be allowed to take on new students.

 - Graduate School probation.
-Can result in expulsion from Graduate School after three consecutive quarters without fulfilling annual program requirements.
+Can result in expulsion from Graduate School after 3 consecutive quarters without fulfilling annual program requirements.

 General Exam Overview